bluezald/react-playground/Overview.md

 - Step 4: Step 4: Identify Where Your State Should Live
     - React is all about one-way data flow down the component hierarchy.

+# Advanced Guides:

+## Code-Splitting
+- **Bundling** is the process of following imported files and merging them into a single file: a “bundle”.
+This bundle can then be included on a webpage to load an entire app at once.
+- Bundling is great, but as your app grows, your bundle will grow too.
+Especially if you are including large third-party libraries.
+- Code-splitting your app can help you “lazy-load” just the things that are currently needed by the user, which can dramatically improve the performance of your app